BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 In the face of the inevitability of death, *failing tragically* seems to me much more appealing than being *comfortably numb*.
 I believe it's essential to accept one's own mortality.
 It forces us to stop and to reflect on our desires; on what we *care* about.
-To reconcile with our finite existence, not to evade reality but rather to engage in it more than ever, and to take up that struggle -- to infuse dignity, kindness, and love into a *dying world*.
+To reconcile with our finite existence, not to evade reality but rather to engage in it more than ever, and to take up that struggle---to infuse dignity, kindness, and love into a *dying world*.